 |2||366 nm||0.06, 0.27, 0.34, 0.47, 0.54, 0.64, 0.67, 0.69, 0.75, 0.82||0.06, 0.27, 0.34, 0.47, 0.54, 0.64, 0.67, 0.69, 0.75, 0.82|

 |3||Visible light after derivatization||0.49, 0.56, 0.94||0.49, 0.56, 0.94|

 FIG. 5: HPTLC PROFILE OF ETHANOL EXTRACTS OF STEM BARK AND SMALL BRANCHES OF B. LANZAN.
 (TRACK 1: STEM BARK, TRACK 2: SMALL BRANCHES)

-Results of qualitative evaluation of HPTLC profiles will also be helpful in the identification and quality control of the drug and can provide standard HPTLC profiles with selected solvent system.
-This study is an initiative to add solution inputs to global concern for the management of traditional medicinal plant resources which now a days has become a matter of urgency.
+Results of qualitative evaluation of HPTLC profiles will also be helpful in the identification and quality control of the drug and can provide standard HPTLC profiles with the selected solvent system.
+This study is an initiative to add solution inputs to global concern for the management of traditional medicinal plant resources which nowadays has become a matter of urgency.

 ACKNOWLEDGEMENT: Authors are thankful to CCRAS, New Delhi for financial assistance and Director General, CCRAS, New Delhi for providing facilities.

 - Zschocke S, Rabe T, Taylor JLS, Jäger AK, and Van SJ: Plant part substitution a way to conserve endangered medicinal plants.
 Journal of Ethno Pharmacology 2000; 71(1-2): 281-92.